araichev/pyclub/README.rst

   * Pandas for tabular data
   * Shapely and Fiona for geospatial data
   * Geopandas, which combines Shapely with Pandas
-  * GTFSTK for GTFS feeds
+  * GTFS Kit for GTFS feeds

 - Other notable third-party Python libraries for data analysis: